Typsium/alchemist/src/elements/molecule/transformer.typ

     single
   }

+  // Calculate connection points and create bond with appropriate parameters let bond-args = (:)

-  // Calculate connection points (only when from/to are specified) if from-atom-length != none and to-atom-length != none {
+  // Add angle if specified (now absolute angle) if angle != none {
-    let connection-points = get-bond-connection-points(angle, from-atom-length, to-atom-length)
-    // TODO: Add processing to use connection-points
+    bond-args.insert("absolute", angle)
   }

+  // Add connection points if atoms are specified if from-atom != none and to-atom != none {
+    let connection-points = get-bond-connection-points(
+      angle, from-atom, to-atom, in-ring
+    )

-  // Set angle and connection points if angle != none {
+    // Add connection points to bond arguments if connection-points.from != none {
-    bond(relative: angle)
+      bond-args.insert("from", connection-points.from)
+    }
+    if connection-points.to != none {
+      bond-args.insert("to", connection-points.to)
+    }
+  }

+  // Return bond with all calculated parameters if bond-args.len() > 0 {
+    bond(..bond-args)
   } else {
     bond()
   }
 }

-#let build-molecule-structure(graph, node-id, visited, angles) = {
+#let build-molecule-structure(graph, node-id, visited, angles, in-ring: false) = {
   if node-id in visited { return () }
   visited.push(node-id)